 Cale Passmore University of Saskatchewan

-+ Indigenous relationships with technology (primarily digital)
++ Indigenous and migrant relationships with emerging technologies

 + Phenomenology, language, and narrative

 + Representation and identification, particularly within pluralistic spaces

 + Dialectical materialist approaches to esteem and social perception